yngve793/vds-slice/docs/attribute_along.md

-phase       | Instantaneous phase in radian at surface position envelope    | Instantaneous envelope magnitude at surface position hilbert     | Hilbert transform imaginary value at surface position
+phase       | Instantaneous phase in radian at surface position envelope    | Instantaneous envelope magnitude at surface position hilbert     | Hilbert transform imaginary value at surface position frequency   | Instantaneous Frequency time derivate of the (unwrapped) instantaneous phase bandwidth   | Instantaneous Bandwidth absolute value of the time derivative of the envelope sweetness   | envelope / sqrt(instantaneous frequency)

 ## Response
 On success (200) the multipart/mixed response consists of n parts.
 The first